Support and information about COVID-19. Find online resources or access national helplines.

 Want to talk to someone?

-A dedicated COVID-19 Disability Helpline is available 24 hours a day, 7 days a week.
+A dedicated Disability Helpline is available 24 hours a day, 7 days a week.

 The Helpline team can provide

-- help or information about vaccines, testing, face mask exemptions, and managing COVID-19 at home.
+- help or information about vaccines, testing, face masks, and managing COVID-19 at home.

 - Support and advice for any general health concerns you may have